Fire Police Museum

 The Museum was acquired from the City Council and City Fathers in 1982 and was set up as The South Yorkshire Fire Service Historical Society.
-The building had stood derelict for many years and fire-fighters from the South Yorkshire Brigade began to refurbish the Victorian Police and Fire Station so that a permanent home would be found for the vast range of Fire service related memorabilia that was sitting in attics and local fire stations all over the county.
-By August 1985 the Museum was ready to open it's doors.
+The building had stood derelict for many years and fire-fighters from the South Yorkshire Brigade began to refurbish the Victorian Police and Fire Station so that a permanent home would be found for the vast range of fire service related memorabilia that was sitting in attics and local fire stations all over the county.
+By August 1985 the museum was ready to open it's doors.
 Though much work has been done, there is still a tremendous amount to be done to restore all the rooms to full use.
 Incidentally, the first job ever tackled was the eviction of squatters in the shape of a flock of pigeons.
 Some years later a new 'infestation' has arisen. *Image is not necessarily one of the museum.

 Every Saturday, Sunday and Bank Holiday Monday - 11:00 - 17:00

 Week day opening times:

 School Term Time: Wednesday, Thursday, Friday - 10:00 - 14:00